ZalvinZ/Simulation/README.md

 open terminal and direct towards ros_workspace/src Then colcon build --symlink-install

-To run the urdf in the gazebo run:

 # To demonstrate knowledge of waypoint navigaation with capabiility of stopping the robot anytime:
 Run:
 ros2 launch nav2_bringup tb3_simulation_launch.py headless:=False